Joe Biden accuser’s life marred by abuse and financial hardship

 That accusation, which Reade made publicly for the first time in March, has revived difficult questions about how to evaluate allegations of assault in the era of #MeToo.
 It also has thrust Reade’s life story into the 2020 presidential race and, with it, scrutiny of a woman with a winding trail of extreme debt, an unfounded claim of educational attainment and questionable business practices.
 Along the way, some people who dealt with her found her duplicitous and deceitful, while others found her a heroic survivor.

+On Friday, her attorney, Douglas Wigdor, announced he was dropping her as a client.
+And officials confirmed media reports that she faced an inquiry about whether she was truthful when she testified about her credentials as an expert witness in domestic violence cases, an issue that could serve as grounds for appeal of a number of convictions she had a role in securing.

-And Reade’s story about the alleged assault by Biden is hardly a straight line.
+Reade’s story about the alleged assault by Biden is not a straight line, either.
 It has changed over the past year, from accusations of uncomfortable, harassing behavior to allegations of assault.
 Reade came forward publicly with her most serious accusation just as Biden was securing a path to the Democratic presidential nomination.

 It is often not possible to conclusively resolve an allegation like the one Reade has made, where there are no witnesses and no timely police report.